kamadiem/final_project/Readme.md

 ## API's usage

-To use API you can use Postman or Curl .....
+To use API you can use Postman or Curl .....(I decided to use Postman)

-There are 4 routes written for my project that users can use them
+There are 4 routes written for my project that users can utilize

 http
 GET /register